 The BBC micro:bit is a pocket-sized computer that lets you get creative with digital technology.
+Each order contains just the micro:bit board.
 You can code, customize and control your micro:bit from anywhere!
 You can use your micro:bit for all sorts of unique creations, from robots to musical instruments and more.
 At half the size of a credit card, you will be surprised at the amount of hardware each board is equipped with, including 25 red LED lights that can flash messages.
 There are two programmable buttons that can be used to control games or pause and skip songs on a playlist.
-The micro:bit can even detect motion and tell you which d..
+The micro:b..

 This accelerometer board will allow your .NET Gadgeteer project to measure the force of acceleration.
 That’s actually a pretty neat trick, since it can be used to detect static forces, like the constant force of gravity, or dynamic forces caused by moving or vibrating the device.